gear-foundation/gear-wiki/docs/examples/gft-20.md

 These tokenized assets are known as fungible tokens as all instances of a given ERC-20 token are the same and they can be used interchangeably.
 A token that is unique and can not be interchangeable is known as a Non Fungible Token.

-Gear provides native implementaion of fungible token (GFT) described in this article.
+Gear provides native implementaion of fungible token (gFT) described in this article.

 ## Storage Structure